C2PA Python example

 ...

-Set AWS credentials
+Set up with AWS credentials

 Follow the AWS documentation to Configure the AWS CLI and add AWS credentials to $HOME/.aws/credentials